2014 Medicare Part B premiums remain the same as 2013.

 How Does Medicare Define Your Income When Determining Your Medicare Part B Premium?

-The income used in determining your Medicare Part B premium is taken from income reported two years ago on your IRS income tax return.
+The income used in determining your Medicare Part B premium is taken from income reported two years prior on your IRS income tax return.
+If you sold a home or business, or had a large bonus, it may have boosted your income in a prior tax year, and it can then result in increased Medicare Part B premiums a few years later.

-The Internal Revenue Service supplies your tax filing status, your adjusted gross income, and your tax-exempt interest income to the Social Security Administration to determine this.
+The Internal Revenue Service supplies your tax filing status, your adjusted gross income, and your tax-exempt interest income to the Social Security Administration to determine your income for the purpose of seeing what your premiums will be.

 The Social Security Administration will add your adjusted gross income together with your tax-exempt interest income to get an amount called the modified adjusted gross income (MAGI).This number is used to determine your Medicare Part B premium.